This is our review of the American Express Rewards credit card (‘ARCC’).

 What is a Membership Rewards point worth?

 Anything from ‘quite a bit’ to ‘a lot’ is the answer.
 I wrote this lengthy article on what American Express Membership Rewards points are worth.

-I tend to value airline miles at 0.75p – 1p each (this is conservative) so that is your valuation if you transfer to an airline programme.
+I value airline miles at 0.75p – 1p each (this is conservative) so that is your valuation if you transfer to an airline programme.

 Is Amex Rewards a good card to use when travelling?

 As Amex adds a 3% foreign exchange fee, you might want to get a separate free credit card to use abroad.